Mobile phone insurance

 If you damage your phone, some insurance providers will prefer to repair it.
 If that’s the case, you may be without your phone while repairs are carried out.
 Other insurance providers may offer you a refurbished equivalent, rather than a brand-new handset.

-If your phone is lost or stolen, you should either be offered a new phone or one of equivalent value.
+If you have lost phone insurance and your phone goes missing, you should either be offered a new phone or one of equivalent value.
 It’s important to understand how this works in practice.

 If you bought a top-of-the-range phone a few years ago but the technology has overtaken you, you’ll only get the equivalent to your old phone.
 You won’t get a new top-of-the-range phone with a higher spec than yours.